astral-sh/ruff/crates/red_knot_test/README.md

 ```
 ````

-We may want to also support testing Jupyter notebooks as embedded files using the `json` language.
+We may want to also support testing Jupyter notebooks as embedded files; exact syntax for this is yet to be determined.

 Of course, red-knot is only run directly on `py` and `pyi` files, and assertion comments are only possible in these files.